geraldhywncs/Team20_DMSS_Frontend/README.md

 ## ⚠️⚠️ To run ⚠️⚠️

 >> If you get the react-scripts issue <<
-🥓 npm install react-scripts --save-dev
+🥓 Run this command in cmd prompt: npm install react-scripts --save-dev

 Open the project directory in the folder directory cmd prompt, you can run the command below to start: